Proposal: Lua Scripting

 Research Grounding

-- Capability research index: keep typed Cap’n Proto interfaces as the permission boundary and avoid parallel rights flags.
+- Capability research survey: keep typed Cap’n Proto interfaces as the permission boundary and avoid parallel rights flags.

 - Genode: route service access structurally; sessions are typed and resource-accounted.